MariaDB

 Helpers

-To quick-connect to the database within the container (without having to look up the password from the Docker secret or CI variable), simply use the connect command.
+(without having to look up the password from the Docker secret or CI variable), simply use the connect

-docker exec -it $(docker ps -q -f name=catalog-prod-mariadb_galera) connect
+docker stop $(docker ps -q -f name=catalog-prod-mariadb_galera)

 Troubleshooting